evolution-ant/yt-dlp/.github/PULL_REQUEST_TEMPLATE.md

 ---

 ### Before submitting a *pull request* make sure you have:
-- [ ] At least skimmed through [contributing guidelines](https://github.com/yt-dlp/yt-dlp/blob/master/CONTRIBUTING.md#developer-instructions) including [yt-dlp coding conventions](https://github.com/yt-dlp/yt-dlp/blob/master/CONTRIBUTING.md#yt-dlp-coding-conventions)
+- [ ] At least skimmed through [adding new extractor tutorial](https://github.com/ytdl-org/yt-dlp#adding-support-for-a-new-site) and [yt-dlp coding conventions](https://github.com/ytdl-org/yt-dlp#yt-dlp-coding-conventions) sections
-- [ ] [Searched](https://github.com/yt-dlp/yt-dlp/search?q=is%3Apr&type=Issues) the bugtracker for similar pull requests
+- [ ] [Searched](https://github.com/ytdl-org/yt-dlp/search?q=is%3Apr&type=Issues) the bugtracker for similar pull requests
 - [ ] Checked the code with [flake8](https://pypi.python.org/pypi/flake8)

 ### In order to be accepted and merged into yt-dlp each piece of code must be in public domain or released under [Unlicense](http://unlicense.org/).
 Check one of the following options: